CodeGrade/orca/docs/orca_data_definitions.md

 <hr>

-Starter code and/or professor code may also be provided by Bottlenose also as `CodeFileInfo` objects.

-Grading jobs have a priority `int`, which is a _delay_ (determined by Bottlenose) to be placed on the job when added to the queue.
-The object must also have a grading script as an array of `GradingScriptCommand` objects.
+Grading jobs have a numeric priority determined by Bottlenose, which is interpreted as a _delay_ to be applied to the job when added to the queue.

 <hr>

 ### `GradingScriptCommand`

-A `GradingScriptCommand` is an interface that defines an execution step during the autograding process.
-It takes one of the following shapes:
+A grading script takes many steps to complete, and the output of these steps needs to be captured in a useful way to send back to Bottlenose.
+Orca internalizes these steps as a list of `GradingScriptCommand`s rather than using a `Makefile` as a means of execution.
+This list encodes a control flow graph, and Orca requires this graph be **acyclic**.

+`GradingScriptCommand`s can take on either of the following representations:

 ```typescript
 interface BashGradingScriptCommand {